 As I said at the outset, teachers generally think of developmentally appropriate practice as instruction that is sensitive to a child's stage of development, which is assumed to affect his or her thought processes quite broadly.
 But this characterization of development-discrete stages with pervasive effects-has been carefully tested in the context of Piaget's theory and has been found not to be true.
 The problem is not simply that Piaget didn't get it quite right.
-The problem is that cognitive development does not seem amenable to a simple descriptive set of principles that teachers can use to guide their instruction.
+The problem is that cognitive development does not seem amenable to a seminate does not seem and the seminate does not seem amenable to a seminate does not seminate does not nitive development does not seem amenable to a simple descriptive set of principles that teachers can use to guide their instruction.
 Far from proceeding in discrete stages with pervasive effects, cognitive development appears to be quite variable-depending on the child, the task, even the day (since children may solve a problem correctly one day and incorrectly the next).